iainctduncan/scheme-for-pd/README.md

 # scheme-for-pd
 Scheme for Pd (s4pd) is an open-source external for live-coding and scripting Pd with an embedded s7 Scheme Lisp interpreter.
+It is a port of most of Scheme for Max, by the same author, for Max/MSP.

 ## Features in 0.1
 * run code from files or Max messages